 Be very careful when selecting a UEBA solution.
 Not all big data based UEBA offerings are equal.
 The problem with some UEAB vendors is that they customize their data lake backend.
 This means that even if you own a data lake of the same flavor, you’ll have to buy theirs, too.
 That’s not ideal.
-We recommend choosing a UEBA vendor like Gurucul that offers open choice of big data.
+We recommend choosing a UEBA vendor like Gurucul that leverages the eight V’s of big data.
+Additionally, Gurucul offers open choice of big data.
 As a visionary, Gurucul decided not to be reliant on any one big data platform from the very beginning.
 We made this decision because we knew that our customer’s underlying data layer could change at any time.
-And, we wanted to be able to support any data lake.
+And, we want to be able to support any data lake.
 We can set our UEBA right on top of your data lake.
 If you don’t have a data lake, we’ll give you Hadoop for free.
 It’s a game changer.

 Get Ready for Megascale Data

 In conclusion, data growth is still exploding beyond the eight V’s of Big Data.
 We’re only at the tip of a continually morphing and growing iceberg.
 Even today we’re seeing the ever-changing exponential aspect of data.
 In the past, it was based on a per human focus.
 Now, you add IoT, a plethora of applications, ubiquitous 24/7 global access, and other factors into the equation.
 You will see it no longer correlates on these per human calculations.
 There is a multiplication factor where one percent represented one IP address, or one machine ID.
 Now, one percent might be in association with 1000 machine IDs.